webanck/docker-wine-steam/README.md

 ###Docker

 Be sure to have Docker installed.
 Detailed explanations are given on the [Docker official site](https://docs.docker.com/installation/).
-For Ubuntu 14.04 you can install the maintained packaged.
+For Ubuntu 14.04 you can install the maintained package.
 ```
 sudo apt-get update
 sudo apt-get install -y docker.io